-Getting Over the Inertia and Creating Regular Posts
+Getting Over the Inertia And Posting Blogs On A Regular Basis

 One of the reasons we have (reluctantly) been creating more and more sites in WordPress is thanks to its core capability: blogging.
 Most people don’t realize (or remember) that WordPress started as a blogging platform before the world’s developers morphed it into the most popular site builder, and its blogging engine is still one of the best.
 But in this day and age, with a bazillion social media outlets, is blogging even relevant?

 Short answer: an emphatic YES.

 Why You Should Be Blogging

 Creating regular blog posts takes real work, but when done correctly, that work can pay off in spades.
 The problem is that most people aren’t even sure why they need to blog, other than rounding out their blog page and making sure it doesn’t look abandoned.

 Those people aren’t wrong; an abandoned blog does look foreboding to your site visitors.
 But it’s also a huge missed opportunity – specifically, in the eyes of our good friend Google.
 Put another way, blog posts are a big part of any SEO campaign that we do for our clients.
 Why so important?
 Oh, let me count the ways.